About the URA

-No. TIF can be requested through an application process and final approval is determined by the URA Board.
-If a project is approved, it must prove financial limitations to proceed and could not redevelop without public investment.
-Additionally, the project must meets a public objective, and then only to fill the gap between the total project cost and the level of private financing the project can support.
-TIF is not an entitlement and not every project can expect financial contribution by the URA.
+No. TIF must be requested through an application process and final approval is determined by the URA Board.
+If a project is approved, it must prove financial limitations to proceed, namely that it could not redevelop without public investment.
+This is formally known as the "But For" analysis.
+Through this process, project financing must prove public dollars will be spent to fill the gap between the total project cost and the level of private financing the project can support.

 No. Redevelopment typically does not directly affect your property taxes, although there may be an indirect affect if property values eventually increase in a larger area because of the redevelopment.